rock-hu/minor-projects/openharmony-sig/ohos_mpchart/README.md

 public setLongPressCursorEnabled(enabled: boolean): void;

-Sets whether to display the cursor when a chart is long-pressed on.
+Sets whether to display the pointer when a chart is long-pressed on.

 Parameters